-Minimum wage examples varies from country to country.
+Minimum wage examples vary from country to country.
 The minimum wage is the minimum hourly amount that an employer can legally pay an employee.
 In other jurisdictions, the minimum wage an employer can pay for its employees performing tasks.

-In the US, the minimum wage was first created in Congress in 1938 this Learn more about this in this lesson.
+In the US, the minimum wage was first created in Congress in 1938 Learn more about this in this lesson.
 The minimum wage means that the federal government lists its own minimum wage, which can be created every hour for any worker who works for his or her work.

 The minimum wage is defined as “an employer requiring a minimum wage remuneration for work performed during a certain time period, which cannot be reduced by a joint contract or an individual contract”.
 The minimum wage is intended to protect workers against unreasonable low wages.

-The minimum wage is the minimum wage that employers can legally pay their workers, for example, the United Kingdom, depending on the pay period (for example, Russia and China determine the monthly minimum wage) or the scope of coverage.
+The minimum wage is the minimum wage that employers can legally pay their workers, for example, in the United Kingdom, depending on the pay period (for example, Russia and China determine the monthly minimum wage) or the scope of coverage.

-Minimum wage and its history
+Minimum Wage and its history

 The minimum wage is the minimum amount of compensation an employee must receive for performing labor.
 It is illegal for a worker to be paid less than the minimum wage

 In 1912, Massachusetts, an industrial state, was the first state to enforce the minimum wage law.
-In 1920, 13 states, Puerto Rico and the District of Columbia implemented minimum wage programs.
+In 1920, 13 states, Puerto Rico, and the District of Columbia implemented minimum wage programs.
 The Great Depression pushed more and more states into enforcing the Protective Minimum Wage Act, and within three years the federal government enacted the Fair Labor Standards Act.
 This law allows Congress to set a federal minimum wage.

 Federal minimum wage